How I Found My Purpose In Life.

 5. Find your Ikigai.

-Ikigai is the Japanese term for "reason for living".
-It's a concept that can help you find your purpose in life by figuring out:
+Ikigai is the Japanese term for “reason for living”.
+It’s a simple system that can help you find your purpose in life by figuring out:

 1. What you love.